Logicalshift/flowbetween/README.md

 may be useful in other projects.
 Here are some highlights:

  * The UI library provides a data-only description of an application's UI.
+ * The canvas library provides a data-only description of drawing.
  * The binding library provides a data-driven approach to event handling.
  * The curves library provides a lot of useful functions for dealing with bezier curves.